MuSiQue: Multihop Questions via Single-hop Question Composition: Experimental Setup

 \subsubsection{Artifact-based Models}

-To probe weaknesses of the datasets, we consider three models whose input, by design, is insufficient to allow them to perform desired reasoning.

-The \textbf{Question-Only Model} takes only $Q$ as input (no $C$) and generates $A$ as the output.
+The \textbf{Q-Only Model} takes only $Q$ as input (no $C$) and generates output $A$ for \ma and $(A, S)$ for \mf.
 We implement this with BART-large~\cite{lewis-etal-2020-bart}.

-The \textbf{Context-Only Model} takes only $C$ as input (no $Q$) and predicts $(A, P_s)$ as the output.
-We implement this with an End2End Longformer-Large model where the empty string is used as $Q$.

-Finally, our \textbf{Single-Paragraph Model}, similar to those proposed by \citet{min2019compositional} and \citet{chen2019understanding}, is almost the same as Select-Answer model with $K$=1.
-Instead of training the selector to rank all $P_s$ the highest, we train it to rank any paragraph containing the answer string $A$ as the highest.
+The \textbf{C-Only Model} takes only $C$ as input (no $Q$) and predicts $(A, P_s)$ for \ma and $(A, P_s, S)$ for \mf.
+We implement this with an EE Longformer-Large model with empty $Q$.
+The \textbf{1-Para Model}, like \citet{min2019compositional,chen2019understanding}, is similar to SA model with $K$=1.
+Instead of training the selector to rank all $P_s$ the highest, we train it to rank any paragraph containing the answer $A$ as the highest.
 The answerer then takes as input one selected paragraph $p \in P_s$ and predicts an answer to $Q$ based solely on $p$.
-Note that this model doesn't have access to full supporting information, as all considered datasets have at least two supporting paragraphs per question.
+This model can't access full supporting information as all considered datasets have at least 2 supporting paragraphs.